Common Mast Cell Degranulation Triggers

 • Preservatives and additives such as alcohols, MSG, sodium benzoate, and artificial colors.

-IV.
 Factors that May Increase Mast Cell Activity

 • Emotional stress and anxiety